This page provides information about tow/recovery vehicles (a.k.a., tow trucks, wreckers and carriers).

 - A tow/recovery business certificate issued by DMV;

-- If the vehicle has a combined weight of 26,001 or more (the empty weight of all vehicles in a combination plus the total weight of the load carried on that combination of vehicles), or is registered on a prorate basis, registration issued by the Motor Carrier Transportation Division (MCTD), or if the combined weight is 26,000 pounds or less, registration issued by DMV.
+- If the vehicle has a combined weight of 26,001 or more (the empty weight of all vehicles in a combination plus the total weight of the load carried on that combination of vehicles), or is registered on a prorate basis, Motor Carrier Transportation Division (MCTD) issues registration;

-A tow/recovery business certificate and registration are needed (ORS 822.200
+A tow/recovery business certificate and registration are needed (ORS 822.200) if the owner:

 - Engages in the towing or recovering of vehicles by any means for any direct or indirect compensation when the vehicle being towed or recovered is owned by a person other than the person performing the towing or recovery activity; or